aynorway/aynorway/README.md

 This software does not utilize an open source license; click [here](JS_File_Disclosure_Explanation.md) for the rationale.

-## Visit Firefox Add-ons Store to download
+## Visit Firefox Add-ons Store to Download

 **Extension Name**: Web Video Speed Controller
 **Compatible With**: Firefox Browser